gamesbook/pyprototypr/docs/core_shapes.rst

         value; when the end of the list is reached it starts again until the full length of the line is drawn

+      The thin red line has:

+      - *x* and *y* set as a starting point
+      - *x1* and *y1* set as an ending point
+      - *angle* - of 15 |deg| (from the baseline, anti-clockwise) to guide the direction in which the line is drawn; if not given (as in the case of the thick green line) this will be 0 |deg|

+      and the line length is calculated based on these points.

+      The thick green line and the thin red line both have:

+      - *x* and *y* set as their starting point
+      - *length* to set the specific size of the line

       The various black lines have these properties:

+      - *x* and *y* set as their starting point
+      - a default length of ``1`` cm
       - *stroke_width* - set as value in points (and labelled accordingly)
-      - *dotted* - has a value of ``True``, which then generates a series of small lines, followed by gaps, of sizes equal to the line's *stroke_width*
+      - *dotted* - has a value of ``True``, which then generates a series of small lines (the "dots"), followed by gaps, of sizes equal to the line's *stroke_width*
 ===== ======